sveltejs/svelte/documentation/docs/05-special-elements/06-svelte-options.md

 - `runes={true}` — forces a component into _runes mode_ (see the [Legacy APIs](legacy-overview) section)
 - `runes={false}` — forces a component into _legacy mode_
-- `namespace="..."` — the namespace where this component will be used, most commonly "svg"; use the "foreign" namespace to opt out of case-insensitive attribute names and HTML-specific warnings
+- `namespace="..."` — the namespace where this component will be used, can be "html" (the default), "svg" or "mathml"
 - `customElement={...}` — the [options](custom-elements#Component-options) to use when compiling this component as a custom element.
 If a string is passed, it is used as the `tag` option
 - `css="injected"` — the component will inject its styles inline: During server side rendering, it's injected as a `<style>` tag in the `head`, during client side rendering, it's loaded via JavaScript